shiramenda/springboot-slideshow/README.md

 - Adding an image with the **same URL and duration** will **reuse and update** the existing image.
 - A slideshow **may include the same image multiple times**.
 - The **order of images in a slideshow** is based on the time they were **added to the slideshow** (not the time they were uploaded).
+- Once an image is deleted it will be deleted from the slideshow as well.

 ---